adityajaas/AMEX_2020_Competition/README.md

 ## AMEX_2020_Competition

 Data downloaded from the Competition portal.
-Uploaded in the repository
+Data is proprietary content of American Express.
+Shared for educational purpose only
 # **PROBLEM STATEMENT**
 XZVEE is a multinational financial services company and operates one of the largest credit card businesses in the United States.
 It uses multiple channels of acquiring new customers with a higher inclination towards digital channels.